 Information

-The Information Model (Model) is defined as the sole usage of GLUE, which exists in two different iterations as GLUE Schema 1.3 [], and GLUE Specification 2.0 (GLUE2) [].
+The Information Model (Model) is defined as the sole usage of GLUE, which exists in two different iterations as GLUE Schema 1.3 [R 13], and GLUE Specification 2.0 (GLUE2) [R 14].
 EGI clearly sees a strong need to converge towards the use of GLUE2 throughout all components of the production infrastructure.
 Extensions to GLUE2 may be deployed to satisfy a requirement that have been defined in an open process engaging all stakeholders and compliant with the original specification.
 If applicable, rendering and parsing libraries for the GLUE2 schema available in different programming languages such as C, C++ and Java should be sourced from the pool of generic software.

 The publication and search facilities for Information Discovery (Discovery) should remain stable in its current usage scenario.
 A clear need exists to maintain Information Discovery at the core of EGI as well as at the Resource level.
 A tightly coupled evolution of the Information Model and the Information Discovery is expected.
 The solutions used at EGI’s core should evolve in a more conservative manner than the solutions provided for community-wide consumption at the resource level.